openebs-archive/openebs-docs/docs/prerequisites.md

 <h3><a class="anchor" aria-hidden="true" id="konvoy"></a>Konvoy</h3>

 Konvoy is a managed Kubernetes platform for operation and lifecycle management from D2iQ.
 CentOS 7.6 is used as the underlying node OS by default.
-Only prerequisite for setting up OpenEBS in Konvoy is to have iSCSI clients on CentOS nodes.
-For setting up iSCSI clients on CentOS nodes, see the instructions [here](#centos).
+Only prerequisite for setting up OpenEBS in Konvoy is to have iSCSI client on the CentOS nodes.
+For setting up iSCSI client on CentOS nodes, see the instructions [here](#centos).
 More details about setting up of OpenEBS in Konvoy can be found [here](https://docs.d2iq.com/ksphere/konvoy/partner-solutions/openebs/).

 <br>